ExtraTorrent is Back

 The logic in doing this is that it scares people away from seeding the files for extended periods of time as the trackers for popular TV shows and movies can be downloaded periodically.
 It also scares people away from downloading.

-VPN’s are generally affordable, but they do cost money.
+VPN services (read about the best ones) are generally affordable, but they do cost money.
 Essentially, what they do is spoof a fake IP address and route all your traffic through the fake IP address.
 What shows up in the tracker, then, is not your own IP address but the one that is spoofed by your VPN.
 This makes it virtually impossible for your service provider to send you one of those nasty emails after you’ve been reported for downloading copyrighted material.
 It creates a layer of protection between you and the ExtraTorrent website.

 One last alternative is to circumvent ExtraTorrents, and even torrents, entirely.
 The same files that are available on torrent sites are also available on Usenet.
 Haven’t heard of it?
 That’s the point.